713koukou-naizaa/-PAUSED-Esaria/README.md

 # Esaria
-Linear, RPG, adventure, fantasy game
+Linear, RPG, adventure, fantasy game.
 See project Esaria on GitHub for progression board